frogeth/lily-pad-assistant/README.md

 ## ✨ Features
 - Telegram menus and commands
 - Automatic creation of telegram commands based on mirror posts
-- Custom Commands, and default commands (all case supported)
+- Custom Commands, and default commands (with any type of casing supported for the commands)
 - Auto Deployment to Digital Ocean

 ## 🔧 Commands